klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 sets `SINGULARITYENV_PS1`.
 If you rebuild in your own space, you'll get a module that does not set `PS1` in the container.

+The one issue is that when using `ccpe-run`, singularity will still try to impose its own prompt (which also shows that you are in a singularity container but is otherwise not very powerful) by setting the environment variable `PROMPT_COMMAND` to some code that will try to push its prompt.
+You can unset this environment variable in your `$HOME.bashrc` script if you are not using other tools that play with this environment variable.

 ### Wrapper scripts